-Marianna Gatto is the executive director and cofounder of the Italian American Museum of Los Angeles (IAMLA), a historian and author with more than a decade of experience in public history, non-profit leadership, museums, and education.
+Marianna Gatto is the executive director and cofounder of the Italian American Museum of Los Angeles (IAMLA), a historian and author with two decades of experience in public history, non-profit leadership, museums, and education.

-Gatto has dedicated most of her career to chronicling and raising awareness about the history of Italian Americans of Southern California.
-As the museum’s director, Gatto oversees exhibitions, development, programming, education, grants, and preservation initiatives, as well as advocacy and marketing.
-She authored and co-curated the IAMLA’s permanent exhibition, an award-winning exhibit that examines the 200-year history of Italian Americans in the region and nation.
+As director of the IAMLA Gatto oversees exhibitions, development, major gifts, programming, education, grants, and preservation initiatives, as well as advocacy and marketing.
+She authored and curated the IAMLA’s permanent exhibition, an award-winning exhibit that examines the 200-year history of Italian Americans in the region and nation.
 She has grown the museum’s collection to a rare repository of several thousand photographs, artifacts, oral histories and archival documents.

 In 2008 and 2009, Gatto spearheaded an advocacy campaign that resulted in an allocation of substantial public funds from the City of Los Angeles to renovate the Italian Hall, the historic building in which the IAMLA is located.
-Gatto became the executive director of the IAMLA in 2010 and has raised most of the museum’s major gifts.
+Gatto became the executive director of the IAMLA in 2010.

-Gatto’s research produced Los Angeles’s Little Italy (2009); her expanded work, Beyond Little Italy: Italian Americans in the City of Angels, is forthcoming.
-Her writings are featured in national publications, and she has appeared in several documentary films including the PBS series The Italian Americans and Finding the Mother Lode: Italian Americans in California.
-Gatto hascollaborated on local and national initiatives including California State Assembly Concurrent Resolution 68, and the historic designation of Tuna Canyon, a WWII-era detention center for Japanese and Italian Americans.
+As a historian Gatto’s research focuses on the Italian community of Southern California.
+Her book, Los Angeles’s Little Italy, was released in 2009; her second work, Beyond Little Italy: Italian Americans in the City of Angels, is forthcoming.
+Gatto’s writings are featured in several publications, and she has appeared in various films including the PBS series The Italian Americans, Finding the Mother Lode: Italian Americans in California, A Little Fellow, about the life of A.P.
+Giannini, and La Cucina Italiana in Los Angeles.
+Gatto has collaborated on local and national initiatives including California State Assembly Concurrent Resolution 68, and the historic designation of Tuna Canyon, a WWII-era detention center for Japanese and Italian Americans.
 Gatto is a frequent lecturer on Italian Americans in Southern California.
-She facilitates diversity and inclusion training for corporations and government entities, which have included the Department of Homeland Security and Equal Opportunity Employment Commission.
+She has facilitated diversity and inclusion training for corporations and government entities, including the Department of Homeland Security and Equal Opportunity Employment Commission.

 Gatto began her career as an educator in economically disadvantaged neighborhoods of Los Angeles.
 She then worked for the City of Los Angeles, overseeing matters pertaining to history and preservation, museums, and education.
 Her years with the City of Los Angeles produced acclaimed exhibitions including L.A.
 225: Los Angeles Through the Eyes of Artists, Sacred Memories: Honoring the Dead Across Cultures, and Sunshine and Struggle: The Italian Presence in Los Angeles, 1827-1927.
 The California Education Standards-based curriculum guide she authored, My City, My History, was used in the region’s schools.

 Gatto is a dual citizen of the United States and Italy.
-She resides in Los Angeles, is married and has adult sons.
+She resides in Los Angeles and has an adult son.